blinskey/vim-armenian-keymaps/README.md

 This is a set of Vim keymaps for the Armenian alphabet.
 The keymaps can be used to type Armenian characters in Insert mode while retaining standard functionality in Normal mode.
+For more information on Vim keymaps, see `:help mbyte-keymap`.

-The `master` branch provides a pair of common mappings for the Western and Eastern dialects that cover the full alphabet and all standard punctuation marks.
-These are included in the [Vim source code][].
-The `alt` branch provides an alternate set of mappings based on the xkeyboard-config Armenian keymaps.
+`armenian-eastern_utf-8.vim` and `armenian-western_utf-8.vim` are included in

-Please feel free to submit additional keymaps or corrections as pull requests or patches sent to <vim@benlinskey.com>.
+the [Vim source code][].
+The `extra` directory contains additional alternate keymaps.

-## Setup
+Diagrams of the [Eastern][eastern-img] and [Western][western-img] are available on Wikimedia.

-### Installing the keymap files
+## Requirements and Installation

-You’ll first need to ensure that the Armenian keymap files are installed in Vim’s `keymap` directory.
-If you’re using Vim 8 or a late release of Vim 7.4, the keymaps on the `master` branch are included out of the box, so you can skip ahead to [Activating a keymap](#activating-a-keymap).
-If you’re using an older version of Vim that doesn’t include the keymaps or if you’d like to use a keymap from the `alt` branch, you’ll need to copy or link your desired keymap files to your Vim keymap directory (`/usr/share/vim/vim74/keymap` by default in Vim 7.4).
+Your Vim installation must be compiled with the `+keymap` feature.
+Use `:version` to check which features are available.

-### Activating a keymap
+Your version of Vim may come with the primary keymaps preinstalled.
+If they are not installed or you'd like to use one of the `extra` keymaps, copy or link your desired keymap(s) to `~/.vim/keymap/` or another location in Vim's runtime path (see `:h runtimepath`).

 To use a keymap, you’ll need to enable it in your `.vimrc` using the `keymap` option.
-For example, to use the Western Armenian keymap, copy or link `armenian-western_utf-8.vim` to the directory `/usr/share/vim/vim74/keymap/`, then enable the keymap in your `.vimrc`:
+For example, to use the Western Armenian keymap, ensure that `armenian-western_utf-8.vim` is in your Vim runtime path, then enable the keymap in your `.vimrc`:

 ```vim
 set keymap=armenian-western_utf-8
 ```

 You can switch between Armenian and Latin characters in Insert mode using
-<kbd>Ctrl-^</kbd>.
-To disable the keymap at Vim startup so that Insert mode
+<kbd>Ctrl-^</kbd> (i.e., <kbd>Ctrl-Shift-6</kbd> on a standard English keyboard
-uses Latin characters by default, add the following lines to your `.vimrc`:
+layout).
+To disable the keymap at Vim startup so that Insert mode uses Latin characters by default, add the following lines to your `.vimrc`:

 ```vim